Old Scatness

-Old Scatness is an archeological site on Scat Ness, near the village of Scatness, parish of Dunrossness in the south end of Mainland, Shetland, near Sumburgh Airport and consists of medieval, Viking, Pictish, and Iron Age remains.
-It has been a settlement for thousands of years, each new generation adding buildings, and leveling off old ones.
+Old Scatness is an archeological site on Scat Ness, near the village of Scatness, in the parish of Dunrossness in the south end of Mainland, Shetland, Scotland, near Sumburgh Airport.
+It consists of medieval, Viking, Pictish, and Iron Age remains and has been a settlement for thousands of years, each new generation adding buildings, and levelling off old ones.
 Among the discoveries is an Iron Age broch, the Ness of Burgi fort.

 Discovery and excavation

 The site was first unearthed during construction work for airport improvements in the late 1970s.
 An arc of the broch wall was exposed in one side of a green mound during the building of the perimeter road at the airport at Sumburgh Head.
 Since 1995, University of Bradford staff and students, professional archaeologists and local volunteers have been excavating the site and cataloging the finds.
 Excavations have uncovered a multi-period settlement with broch, wheelhouses and later dwellings.

 The site is managed by the Shetland Amenity Trust.
 In the summer, costumed guides provide tours of the site and the replica Iron Age and Pictish buildings.
 The visitor centre also includes exhibits, and there are demonstrations of ancient crafts.